last updated Feb 2018

 Unfortunately they work best in dry conditions and if the grass is wet from dew or rain, the mowings stick to the underside of the deck and have to be scraped off at intervals.
 Otherwise they build up to the point where the blade can no longer spin and the engine stalls.

-So try these out first if you can (borrow or hire one) or choose a machine with optional collection and mulching, such as those made by John Deere, Hayter, McCulloch, Mountfield and Toro.
+So try out this type of mower first if you can (borrow or hire one) or choose a machine with optional collection and mulching, such as those made by John Deere, Hayter, McCulloch, Mountfield and Toro, so you have the best of both worlds.
+For example most Mountfield 4-wheeled electric and petrol mowers come with a mulching plug as standard so you can block off the feed to the grassbox/collector and mow without collecting the cut grass.

 Mower types – motor scythe (or sickle bar)